viljavai/Logic-calculator/Documentation/Testingdocument.md

 ### Unit testing
 - Expression parsing (done in the function shunting_yard) is tested in the testing class Testshunting_yard. <br>
-- The logical steps of truth table generation (done in the function evaluate) is tested in the testing class Testevaluate.
+- The logical steps of truth table generation (done in the function evaluate in file truth_table.py) is tested in the testing class Testevaluate.
-- Right now the output of the truth table is not tested (function create_truth_table).
-This is why test coverage for truth_table is only 59%.
-  (is this necessary?)
+- Cosmetic matters of the truth table generatin (done in the function create_truth_table in file create_table.py) are left out of testing, since this is not of interest to test.

 ### System testing
 System testing has been run manually.